 Examination—

 Any standardized process or instrument used to determine whether candidates meet the established criteria as defined by the specifications (e.g., the knowledge or skill associated with competence to practice in a profession, role, or specialty area).
+This term is frequently used interchangeably with “assessment,” but in the credentialing field examination is more often associated with a summative assessment of an individual.
 See also Test.

 Examination Administration—